 So, it is essential to investigate during the planning phase of your project whether the BAS or BMS that your buildings use is compatible with the EMS you want to implement.

-If you already have building management systems in place in your organisation, or you planed to implement them, opting for 100% compatible energy management systems such as the DEXMA platform will make your job much easier.
+If you already have building management systems in place in your organisation, or you planned to implement them, opting for 100% compatible energy management systems such as the Spacewell Energy (Dexma) platform will make your job much easier.

-And how can we ensure that our DEXMA smart energy management platform is compatible with your BMS?
+And how can we ensure that our Spacewell Energy (Dexma) smart energy management platform is compatible with your BMS?

 That’s because its technology is one of the few to offer an open API for energy analysis and other data.
-In other words, DEXMA software executes a code that allows other platforms (in this case BMS, BAS or SCADA) to talk to each other.
-So you can even connect an ERP to the DEXMA Platform.
+In other words, Spacewell Energy (Dexma) software executes a code that allows other platforms (in this case BMS, BAS or SCADA) to talk to each other.
+So you can even connect an ERP to the Spacwell Energy (Dexma) Platform.